psiace-archive/awesome-stars/README.md

 - [ekzhang/crepe](https://github.com/ekzhang/crepe) - Datalog compiler embedded in Rust as a procedural macro
 - [vectordotdev/vector](https://github.com/vectordotdev/vector) - A high-performance observability data pipeline.
 - [Canop/termimad](https://github.com/Canop/termimad) - A library to display rich (Markdown) snippets and texts in a rust terminal application
-- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
-You are in charge of your data and customizations.
-Built with Flutter and Rust.
 - [JohnTitor/mach2](https://github.com/JohnTitor/mach2) -
 - [wasmCloud/wasm-air](https://github.com/wasmCloud/wasm-air) - Use case scenario exploration to build a "Flight Aware"-like distributed system
 - [japaric/heapless](https://github.com/japaric/heapless) - Heapless, `static` friendly data structures